 What Is The Standard Curtain Size?

-While size varies depending on your window size, likely the most common standard curtain length is 95-96 inches.
-This single size is sometimes labeled as 95-inches and sometimes labeled as 96-inches.
+While size varies depending on the window, standard curtains are 96 inches long.
+The single size is sometimes labeled as 95-inches or 96-inches.

-In fact, curtains that let in light are the most popular type of curtains.
-People will actually look for these features above most other features.
-A room with a good flow usually has a good amount of natural light.
+Curtains that let in light are popular.
+Homeowners look for such features more so than others.
+A room with a good flow will have plenty of natural light.

-There are only a few types of curtain lengths that are common in households.
-The length isn’t defined by a number but by how long they are relative to the window.
-This is how you tell what kind of curtain you are seeing.
+There are a few standard curtain lengths found in households.
+The right length isn’t defined by a number but by how long they are relative to the window.

 Apron-length curtains fall just a few inches below the windowsill.
-It gives plenty of room to put something under the window and is much better for kids and pets who tend to mess with curtains that touch the floor.
+They’re a great option if you want to place something under the window.
+It’s also better for kids and pets who play with long curtains.

 Apron curtains also look cottagey and cute.
 They can be used in any room, but are more common in rooms where you want the entire floor to show.
 These are the most common type of bathroom curtains.

-Long curtains that start above the window and end when they just brush the floor are considered floor-length curtains.
-They are long and will either end less than a 1/4in. above the floor or just barely touch it.
+Long curtains that hang from above the window and end when they touch the floor are considered floor-length curtains.
+They will either end less than a 1/4in. above the floor or just barely touch it.

 Alternative floor curtains start at the ceiling rather than just above the window.
-These curtains are as tall as the wall.
-They can cover multiple windows and usually have a built-in curtain rod on the ceiling.
+The curtains are as tall as the wall.
+They cover multiple windows and have a built-in curtain rod on the ceiling.

 Café curtains stop just above the window sill.
-They can look both cute and formal.
-They are most common in children’s rooms and kitchens so that they are always completely up and out of the way.
+The curtains are cute and formal.
+They’re common in children’s rooms and kitchens.

-Café curtains are a lot like apron curtains but they stop before the windowsill and apron curtains stop shortly after.
-That’s how you distinguish the two from one another.
-Café is usually better for kitchens.
+Café curtains are like apron curtains but they stop before the window sill, while apron curtains stop shortly after.
+This is how you distinguish them from each other.
+Cafe curtains are a great option for kitchens.